billythedummy/openppp/README.md

 The web app provides a minimal UI for users to take/upload a photo.
 Upon completion, the web app runs the user-specified OpenPPP plugin, and then calls `window.openPPPHandler(image)` where `image` is the captured photo.

-## Example Plugin
+## Example

-This example plugin simply POSTs the captured image data to a server as form data for further processing.
+This example OpenPPP plugin simply POSTs the captured image data to a server as form data for further processing.

 ```js
 window.openPPPHandler = async (image) => {